jpvillaisaza/reverse/reverse.md

   `==` (by definition of `reverse'`)
 `reverse' xs (x:ys)`

+To sum up, we have a new auxiliary reverse function:

 ```haskell
 reverse'' :: [a] -> [a] -> [a]
 reverse'' []     ys = ys
 reverse'' (x:xs) ys = reverse'' xs (x:ys)
 ```

+And we can use it to define reverse in another way, a better way.

 ```
 [] ++ xs == xs